shivak123/ETL_API/README.md

 # ETL_API

-In this Project we aim is to extract the data from API - public API
+1.In this Project our aim is to extract the data from API - public API

-Then ingest the data into a MySql server and perform full load and inc load based on the flag
+2.Then ingest the data into a MySql server and perform full load and inc load based on the flag

+## API USED : https://polygon.io/docs/stocks/get_v2_reference_news  --- One Endpoint which gives the most recent news articles relating to a stock ticker symbol, including a summary of the article and a link to the original source.